Rob-Lucas/My-Portfolio-/README.md

 ## Recent updates:
 ### 20230627
 - Uploaded a games branch for a list of games I have created for fun in the past.
-- Uploaded an Arduino and Python sketch which allows IMU control on an monitor for the cursor.
+- Uploaded an Arduino and Python sketch which allows IMU control of the cursor on a computer monitor.

 ## Python
 The presented files within this Python Branch are all python based Data Structure I have done in the past.
 Not all are complete in full but are mostly completed.